What Contractors Need to Know About the Roof Insurance Claims Process

 roof insurance claims process

 Sometimes, weather-related events or other accidents lead to roof damage.
-In these cases, insurance gets involved and decides if they’ll cover the damage for the customer.
+In these cases, insurance companies get involved and decide whether to cover the damage for the customer.

 If a customer entrusts you with their insurance roof job, you get the big task of assessing their potential roof damage and fixing it.
 When a homeowner needs help with an insurance roof project, they want to go to the most trusted contractor for help.
 That’s why you need to understand the roof insurance claims process and learn how roofing companies work with insurance companies.